Examples of Legal Issues in the Workplace

 Wrongful Termination

 Another common legal issue in the workplace is wrongful termination.
-To be considered an illegal or wrongful termination, the employer must have fired the employee in violation of the law.
+To be considered illegal or wrongful, the employer must have fired the employee in violation of the law.

-Terminating an employee after creating a hostile work environment or after discriminating against that employee, retaliation against whistle-blowers, or a breach of contract may be grounds for wrongful termination.
-Most states, including Texas, are “at-will,” meaning that, without a contract, employers do not need to give employees cause to terminate them as long as there is no unlawful basis for the termination, like discrimination.
+Terminating an employee after creating a hostile work environment or discriminating against that employee, retaliating against a whistle-blower, or a breach of contract when an employee has a contract may be grounds for a wrongful termination lawsuit.
+Most states, including Texas, are “at-will,” meaning that an employer can fire an employee for any reason or no reason.
+In other words, Without a contract, employers do not need any cause to terminate an employee as long as there is no unlawful basis for the termination, like discrimination.

 Are you facing any of these common legal issues in the workplace?
-With our expertise in business law, the team at Ritter Spencer Cheng understands how important it is for both employers and employees to get the justice they deserve.
-If you need help filing or addressing a claim about a workplace legal issue, contact Ritter Spencer Cheng.
+With our business law expertise, the Ritter Spencer Cheng PLLC team understands how important it is for employers and employees to get the justice they deserve.
+If you need help filing or addressing a claim about a workplace legal issue, contact Ritter Spencer Cheng PLLC.